dhowe/ritajs-v2/README.tmpl.md

 ## RiTaScript

-RiTaScript can be used as part of any grammar (via RiTa.Grammar) or can be run directly using RiTa.evaluate()
+RiTaScript can be used as part of any grammar (via RiTa.Grammar) or can be run directly using <a href="https://rednoise.org/rita2/RiTa/evaluate/index.html">RiTa.evaluate()</a>

 ### Choice